Vanderpump Rules season 12

 The twelfth season of Vanderpump Rules, an American reality television series, is broadcast on Bravo.
-It will air from December 2, 2025.
+It premiered on December 2, 2025.
 The season was primarily filmed in West Hollywood, California.

 The season focuses on the personal and professional lives of Venus Binkley, Jason Cohen, Shayne Davis, Chris Hahn, Angelica Jensen, Marcus Johnson, Audrey Lingle, Natalie Maguire, Demy Selem and Kim Suarez, along with Lisa Vanderpump.

-This season, the series was rebooted and features an entirely new cast with all of the cast members from the eleventh season being replaced.
+This season, the series was rebooted and features an entirely new cast with all of the cast members from the eleventh season (besides Vanderpump) being replaced.

 Cast

-On November 26, 2024, the series was renewed for a twelfth season and would rebooted, replacing the entire cast from the eleventh season.
+On November 26, 2024, the series was renewed for a twelfth season and would be rebooted, replacing the entire cast from the eleventh season.

-On November 3, 2025, it was announced the twelfth season of the series would premiere on December 2, 2025 with Lisa Vanderpump returning to the series along with Venus Binkley, Jason Cohen, Shayne Davis, Chris Hahn, Angelica Jensen, Marcus Johnson, Audrey Lingle, Natalie Maguire, Demy Selem and Kim Suarez joining the series.
+On November 3, 2025, it was announced the twelfth season of the series would premiere on December 2, 2025, with Lisa Vanderpump returning to the series along with Venus Binkley, Jason Cohen, Shayne Davis, Chris Hahn, Angelica Jensen, Marcus Johnson, Audrey Lingle, Natalie Maguire, Demy Selem and Kim Suarez joining the series.
+Selem, Binkley, Maguire, and Johnson have all made guest appearances in previous seasons.